Market Analysts see Edwards Lifesciences Corporation [EW] falling to $106. Time to buy?

-Edwards Lifesciences Corporation [NYSE: EW] stock went on a downward path that fall over -1.71% on Wednesday, amounting to a one-week price decrease of less than -3.21%.
+Edwards Lifesciences Corporation [NYSE: EW] traded at a high on 08/24/22, posting a 0.86 gain after which it closed the day’ session at $94.96.
 The company report on August 17, 2022 that EDWARDS PASCAL PRECISION TRANSCATHETER MITRAL AND TRICUSPID VALVE REPAIR SYSTEM RECEIVES CE MARK.

 3 Tiny Stocks Primed to Explode